cgoo4/usedthese/README.md

 ## Overview

-usedthese is a pair of functions to summarise R package & function usage in Quarto documents consistent with knitr’s syntax highlighting:
+usedthese is a pair of functions to summarise package & function usage in Quarto documents consistent with knitr’s syntax highlighting:

 1.  `used_here()` adds a nicely-rendered summary table of usage to a